pkuwwt/pkuwwt.github.io/techniques/_posts/2020-03-14-how-to-show-sqlite3-output-as-man-page-table.md

 layout: blog
 comments: true
 tags: sqlite3 linux
-title: How to show Sqlite3 outout as Man page table
+title: How to show Sqlite3 output as Man page table
 ---

 ## Why to use man page?